anonsage/package-manager-as-a-service/README.md

   - $4.00/package/month for packages up to 1000 MB
   - Free $2.00/month for life.
 (Please contact us if you'd like to support this project.)
   - *A package is defined as a unique name and all versions of it.
 Rates may rise in the future, but you can lock in your
+- Alternative pricing v2:
+  - $0.10/GB/month storage, $0.10/GB/month transfer
+  - Free $1.00/month for life.
+(Please contact us if you'd like to support this project.)
+  - *A package is defined as a unique name and all versions of it.
+Rates may rise in the future, but you can lock in your

 ## Usage